AdobeDocs/audience-manager.de-DE/help/using/help-legal/help-problem.md

 * **Telefon:** 1-800-497-0335

-   Informationen zu gebührenfreien Zahlennummern außerhalb der USA finden Sie auf unserer [regionalen Kundenunterstützung für](https://helpx.adobe.com/contact/dma-external/DMACustomeCareRegionalPhoneNumbers.html) Kundenunterstützung.
+   For toll-free numbers outside the United States, see our [regional Customer Care contact numbers](https://helpx.adobe.com/contact/dma-external/DMACustomeCareRegionalPhoneNumbers.html) site.
 When asked to select an option for your product, press 4 to contact the [!DNL Audience Manager] team.

 * **E-Mail:** amsupport@adobe.com